Wolfgang Pickert

-Wolfgang Pickert (3 February 1897 – 19 July 1984) was a general in the Luftwaffe of Nazi Germany during World War II who commanded the III Flak Corps.
+Wolfgang Friedrich Wilhelm Siegfried Pickert (3 February 1897 – 19 July 1984) was a general in the Luftwaffe of Nazi Germany during World War II who commanded the III Flak Corps.
 He was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves.

-In January 1943, Pickert, at the time commanding the 9th Flak Division, was flown out of the Stalingrad encirclement avoiding capture; he attempted to return to Stalingrad but was disallowed from doing so.
+On 22/23 January 1943, Pickert, at the time commanding the 9th Flak Division, was flown out of the Stalingrad encirclement avoiding capture; he attempted to return to his men in Stalingrad but was disallowed from doing so.

+After the war, having been a British POW until 5 January 1948, General (Ret.)
+Pickert contributed to historical analyses, including eyewitness accounts of the Stalingrad airlift published in military journals.
+He also wrote three books between 1942 and 1955.